Current Research

 For my postdoctoral research I am investigating how species' physiologies change under global change stressors (e.g., ocean acidification) and testing anticipatory management strategies that could be used to 'future-proof' populations of critical marine species.

-Abalone Aquaculture In A Changing Climate
+Abalone Aquaculture In A Changing Ocean

 Aquaculture produces approximately half of the global seafood trade and is vital for the food security of millions worldwide, due to an ever-increasing need for further production and viability.
 However, aquaculture is also threatened by accelerating changes in ocean temperature and chemistry caused by climate change.
 To address this issue, we are researching elements of red abalone performance and parental investment that must be better understood to build shellfish aquaculture systems that are anticipatory and more robust against future global change.